Hazard Insurance vs Homeowners Insurance: What's the Difference?

 Find your best options in less than 2 minutes

-If your mortgage paperwork lists "hazard insurance" as a requirement, you're not alone in wondering what it actually means — and whether it's any different from homeowners insurance.
+If your mortgage paperwork lists "hazard insurance" as a requirement, you're not alone in wondering what it actually means or whether it's any different from homeowners insurance.
 The term can be confusing, but understanding it could save you from costly coverage gaps or expensive lender-placed insurance.

 In this guide, we break down exactly what hazard insurance is, how it fits into a standard homeowners policy, and what your lender is really asking for.
-You'll also learn what it covers, what it excludes, how much it costs in 2026, and what happens if coverage ever lapses — so you can protect both your home and your wallet.
+You'll also learn what it covers, what it excludes, how much it costs in 2026, the recent Fannie Mae and Freddie Mac rule changes that could lower your premium, and what happens if coverage ever lapses so you can protect both your home and your wallet.

 Key Pinch Points